marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 j) No group match
 ------------------

-In the lobby, participants wait until they are matched for a cetrain time span.
-If there is no other participant within this time span, the participant is directed to a page where he or she can choose to wait additional two minutes or to leave the experiment.
-In the latter case the participant should receive the showup-fee.
-The experimenter can set to which stage the participant is directed when he or she leaves.
+In the lobby, participants wait until they are matched.
+You can set the maximum waiting time.
+If there is no other participant within that time, the participant is directed to a page where they can choose to wait an additional two minutes or to leave the experiment.
+In the latter case the participant is directed to a page (set by the experimenter) where they would typically be informed that they receive the guaranteed participation fee.

 k) Group aborted
 ------------------

+The experimenter can choose how their LIONESS experiment [LINK --> handles dropouts <---].
+In particular, it is important to define what happens to the other participants if one drops out.
+The default option in LIONESS experiment is *continue with reduced group*, so that the other group members can finish the experiment, avoiding participant disappointment and potential reputation damage on the part of the experimenter.
+The settings for dropout handling can be found in the [LINK-->parameters<--LINK].

-In the parameter setting the experimenter can choose what happens if during the decision phase a participant drops out.
-If the experimeter opts for *terminate group*, all players of the group are kicked out of the experiment and receive the following message:
+If  *terminate group* is selected as the dropout handling option, all players of the group are removed from the experiment and receive the following message:

 .. warning:: Unfortunately, one of the players in your group dropped out of the HIT!
 You cannot continue.
 You will receive your guaranteed participation fee of $ $participationFee$.
 To collect your earnings, please fill out this random code on MTurk: **$randomid$** Once you have filled out this code, you can close this window.
 Thank you for your participation.

-For the different options on drop outs in a group see Reference manual > Paramters > Predefined parameters > dropout handling.